 Notes

-1 This is a compilation of the Workers’ Compensation Code of Practice (Injury Management) 2005.
-The following table contains information about that code.
+This is a compilation of the Workers’ Compensation Code of Practice (Injury Management) 2005.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table